maroontress/StyleChecker/doc/rules/SingleTypeParameter.md

 > - ✓ Consider using `T` as the type parameter name for types with one
 >   single-letter type parameter.

+However, the following cases are excluded because renaming to `T` may cause a compile error or change the meaning:

+- If the type name is `T` and it has one type parameter
+- The type `T` is already contained in the type or member

 ## Code fix

 The code fix provides an option replacing the type parameter name with `T`.